psaac/AtlassianNewThisWeekRSS/readme.md

 ## Host

-Server is hosted on render.com with thos github account
+Server is hosted on render.com with this github account